 The account deletion is synchronized to SharePoint Online.

-The My Site Cleanup timer job runs, and the user profile is marked for deletion.
-The profile will be preserved in the database in a deleted state for 30 days.
+The OneDrive Clean Up Job runs, and the user profile is marked for deletion.
+The user profile will be preserved in the database in a deleted state for 30 days by default.
 This coincides with the time that’s allocated to restore a deleted user account from the Azure Active Directory recycle bin.
+However, Microsoft has recently allowed the option to change retention policies for deleted OneDrive profiles.
+You can now set maximum retention of 3,650 days or the equivalent of ten years.

 If the Manager field isn’t populated for the user account and a secondary owner was configured in Setup My Sites under the User Profile section of the SharePoint admin center, the secondary owner contact will receive an email message that states that the site will be removed in 30 days and that access to the site is granted to the user.
 The email will be as follows:

-Users of OneDrive for Business know that it is not possible to move data to another user, especially with the web browser.
-The admin must sync the data of the User A to his local machine (down) and then to the new User X (up).
-But you have to additionally look for the rights of the documents.
-This does not work.
-But luckily there is a solution.
+The admin must sync the data of the User A to his/her local machine (down) and then to the new User X (up).
+But you have to additionally look for the rights and permissions of the documents.
+This is not sufficient for a manual process.
+It is time-consuming and in no way ensures you will be able to capture all of User A’s data.
+But luckily there is a solution with BitTitan.

 If you decide to migrate, you should read all sections carefully.